-Averaging 1,400' deep, the Linville Gorge was carved by the Linville River on its way down the Blue Ridge Escarpment.
+Averaging 1,400 ft deep, the Linville Gorge was carved by the Linville River on its way down the Blue Ridge Escarpment from the High Country.
 One of the deepest gorges in the East, it also represents a great opportunity for outdoor recreation, boasting many miles of trails.

 The Linville River begins its course high on Grandfather Mountain, upstream from the main gorge area, before winding across the High Country plateau, and then pouring over Linville Falls for a dramatic start to its rough run down the gorge section.

 The Gorge is rugged terrain.
 After descending about 1800 feet, the river finally runs past Shortoff Mountain and into Lake James for a quiet end to its dramatic journey out of the mountains.

 Many trails are within the Linville Gorge Wildeness Area, which lies on either side of the Linville River, encompassing the river bottoms and steep slopes, cliffs, and up to the mountaintops on either side.
 Other trails are just outside the Wilderness boundaries on surrounding National Forest land.